- Anxiety relief

 The NIDA reports this number is partly due to how easy it is to get these medications.
 Prescription drugs are easily obtained through a physician.
 For those who don’t have a prescription, they can get the medications through family or friends.

 Younger people are especially affected.
 The highest misuse of prescription drugs is found in the 18-25 age group.
-Men tend to abuse prescription drugs more than women, except in youth.
+Men tend to use prescription drugs more than women, except in youth.
 Yet the overdose rate and death from overdose continues to increase among women.